DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 language: Schweizerdeutsch
 interviewDate: 02.03.2020
 permalink: Alex_Granato_3547
+published: true
 ---

 ```
 Between these triple-dashed lines, you can set predefined variables and  create custom variables.
 These variables will
-then be available for you to access using Liquid tags ( {{page.title}} ) both further down in the file and also in any
+then be available for you to access using Liquid tags (for example `{{page.title}} `) both further down in the file and also in any
 layouts or includes that the page or post in question relies on.
 In this project the variables are set and assigned
-by the "backendmodule" before building the website.
+by the backend module before building the website.
 After building the website each archive entry page (or post) takes its entry information (static) from its Markdown using
 the Liquid tag syntax.

 ### Dependencies
-Oral History Archiv consist of the following components (see overview below).
-The individual post pages are produced from
+Oral History Archiv consist the following components: a home page (index.html), a publication page (publication.html) and post pages which are produced from
 the Markdowns contained in the _post folder.
-They all have the same structure.
+They all have the same structure (see overview below).

-Each components uses the styling sheets form [sass directory](../OH-Archive/_sass)
+Each website component uses styling sheets form [sass directory](../OH-Archive/_sass)
 and a layout from [layout directory](../OH-Archive/_layouts).
 Some components may use a script from the
 [js directory in the assets folder](../OH-Archive/assets/js).
 The post layout uses a background image form the image folder
 in the assets directory.